rnett/krosstalk/core/krosstalk-client/README.md

 also sets the `client` type, i.e. `KtorKrosstalkClient`.
 You will then set the `client` property to an instance of your client plugin's handler, i.e. `KtorClient` and the `serverUrl` property to the target server's URL.

-A minimal example using the Ktor client looks like this:
+A minimal example with authentication using the Ktor client looks like this:

 ```kotlin
 actual object MyKrosstalk : Krosstalk(), KtorKrosstalkClient {